 Then here's one more question for you; have you thought about being a local tour guide?

-Now obviously, this is only an easy business to start if you live in a place that has something that tourists are going to be interested in.
-But the scope is wide; you don't need to live in a place chock-a-block with historical landmarks.
-While walking tours based on history are obvious candidates, don't forget about the natural wonders that we locals tend to take for granted.
-Guided nature tours, such as tidal pool tours or bird spotting tours can also be big winners with tourists.
+Now, obviously, this is only an easy business to start if you live in a place that attracts a lot of tourists.
+But the scope is wide—you don't need to live in a place chock-a-block with historical landmarks.
+While historical walking tours are obvious candidates, don't forget about the natural wonders that locals tend to take for granted.
+Guided nature tours, such as exploring tide pools or bird spotting, can also be big winners with tourists.

-Requirements: Specialized local knowledge; cheerful, outgoing personality, strong communication skills, good physical mobility.
+Requirements: Specialized local knowledge, a cheerful, outgoing personality, strong communication skills, and good physical mobility.

-Requirements: In-depth knowledge of the particular subject you're going to offer instruction in; teaching ability.
+Requirements: In-depth knowledge of your particular subject and an ability to teach it.

 Variations on the theme: The demand for translators is also on the rise, especially for people who can translate Arabic and Chinese (Mandarin) languages.

-So there they are - fifteen ideas for inexpensive, easy businesses that almost anyone can start.
+So there they are—15 ideas for inexpensive, easy businesses that almost anyone can start.
 What else do you need to turn one of these ideas into a successful business?
 The kind of people skills that will allow you to attract and build a regular clientele.
 But I'm guessing that you have these, or you wouldn't be thinking of starting a business in the first place.

 If one of these business ideas appeals to you, the next step is to see if it will work for you by developing a business plan.
-My Writing a Business Plan series will lead you through the process.
-Or plunge right in to the process with these One-Page Business Plan Templates.
+Take the next steps to turn your business into a reality.